shauryarane05/CDAC-Lusture/beegfs/BeeGFS-Setup-Commands.md

+TO do client setup and other info soon

 # BeeGFS Complete Setup Guide (Single Machine)

 This document provides a complete, documented list of all key commands used to manually set up **BeeGFS management, metadata and storage services on a single machine** without creating partitions.